nicolas-risberg/public-repo/projects/_posts/2020-06-17-game-project-5.md

 #### <a id="dialogue">Dialogue System used for Hint Signs, NPC Dialogue and Inventory Lore Text</a>
 I developed a dialogue system which saw a lot of use in the game.
 Using the text rendering already in the engine, I set up a system that subscribed to messages sent by various components, such as hint signs, the NPC character as well as the inventory system.
-They all featured a unique frame.
 The `Update()` method of this system animated the text, using a buffer to count out the letters to the screen while keeping the formatting, as well as automatically use line breaks so that they did not have to be added to the text itself.
 The scrolling text could be sped up and down by holding and releasing the spacebar, as well as skipped entirely.